Epilepsy or seizures - discharge

 Once a seizure starts, there is no way to stop it.
 Family members and caregivers can only help make sure you are safe from further injury.
 They can also call for help, if needed.

-Your doctor may have prescribed a medicine that can be given during a prolonged seizure to make it stop sooner.
+Your provider may have prescribed a medicine that can be given during a prolonged seizure to make it stop sooner.
 Tell your family about this medicine and how to give the medicine to you when needed.

 When a seizure starts, family members or caregivers should try to keep you from falling.
 They should help you to the ground, in a safe area.
 They should clear the area of furniture or other sharp objects.
 Caregivers should also: